mmfausnaugh/tica/README.md

 ## Quick Start

 During installation, all TICA scripts are installed in the `$PATH` of your working environment and are available from the command line.
-The scripts are also located in the `bin/` directory of the repository.
+The scripts are also located in the `bin/` directory of this repository.

 The workhorse script for calibrating raw TESS data is `tica-cal-ccd2ccd`, and can be run with `--help` to  see an explanation of the available options.

-An example bash script that runs TICA on raw FFIs downloaded from MAST is `tica-calibrate-spoc`.
+An example bash script that runs TICA on raw FFIs is `tica-calibrate-spoc`.
 This script is also installed in your working environment and a help option is  available (run with `--help` or with no arguments).

-Next, download some raw FFIs from MAST (https://archive.stsci.edu/tess/bulk_downloads/bulk_downloads_ffi-tp-lc-dv.html).
-From that link, you will be able to access a `.sh` script that downloads 'raw' SPOC FFI files (`*ffir*fits`) using `curl`.
+Next, download raw FFIs from MAST (https://archive.stsci.edu/tess/bulk_downloads/bulk_downloads_ffi-tp-lc-dv.html).
+From that link, scroll down to "Uncalibrated FFIs," and you will be able to download a `.sh` script that uses `curl` to pull raw SPOC FFI files from MAST (`*ffir*fits`).
 Note that the `.sh` script will download an entire sector of FFIs; you may want to edit the script to download just a few raw FFIs to start.

-Once the raw data are downloaded, the user gives `tica-calibrate-spoc` the location of the FFIs and the location of the calibration models:
+Once the raw data are downloaded, the user gives `tica-calibrate-spoc` the location of the FFIs and the location of the calibration models, for example:

 ```
 mkdir tica_outputs